Drinking Water

 Data and property information are considered together to determine if a system can be placed on a property and what type system would be suitable.

-- Ground Water Monitoring.
+• Ground Water Monitoring.
 High ground water levels exist throughout Weber and Morgan counties.
 If there are indications that the water table will affect an on-site wastewater system, then monitoring will be required.
 The health department monitors the water table during the season of peak ground water flow.
 Generally, this is done January through May, but may extend into summer months for areas in which the ground water is influenced by flood irrigation.

 Step 2: Design

-Design should proceed after the suitability of the site is assured and system type and size have been designated (in the letter of feasibility).
-Design plans must be prepared by, or under the supervision of, an individual certified by Utah Department of Environmental Quality, prepared in accordance with Utah Rule, R 317-4 and
+The design process should proceed after the suitability of the site is assured and system type and size have been designated (in the letter of feasibility).
+Design plans must be prepared by, or under the supervision of, an individual certified by Utah Department of Environmental Quality, prepared in accordance with Utah Rule, R 317-4 and Onsite Wastewater Treatment Systems Regulation.

 The designer will require the soils information, and the feasibility information.
 Design plans will contain the following details:

-- Include the proposed home and other structure locations, including driveways and parking areas.
+• Include the proposed home and other structure locations, including driveways and parking areas

 Include the possibility of a finished basement; the system’s capacity is based on the number of bedrooms in the home, so if any future increase is anticipated, it should be recorded.